 It is important that your shares be represented at the meeting.
 Please sign the accompanying Proxy and return it promptly in the envelope provided.
 If you plan to attend, kindly so indicate in the space provided on the Proxy.
-ALAN G. SPOON President DONALD E. GRAHAM Chairman NOTICE OF ANNUAL MEETING OF STOCKHOLDERS/MAY 13, 1999
+You may also vote your shares by telephone or on the internet.
+If you choose to vote your shares by telephone or on the internet, please follow the instructions on the enclosed Proxy.